Environmental Exposures

 The methods used to cook food can add contaminants or transform food into carcinogens, especially if charring occurs.

 The food system is susceptible to biological contamination as well.
 Bacteria, viruses, and toxic fungal organisms are involved in circumstances of food poisoning.
-The most common foods to be contaminated are raw or undercooked animal products and seafood, certain fruits and vegetables, and certain dairy products.
+The most common foods to be contaminated are raw or undercooked animal products and seafood, certain fruits and vegetables, and some dairy products.

 What you can do: